Comparison of offset and ratio weighted regressions in tweedie models with application to mid-term cancellations: Empirical Illustration

 Financial equilibrium requires that the aggregate observed loss costs closely align with the sum of estimated premiums at each level of the risk factors in the regression model.
 To assess this, we calculated the aggregate observed loss costs and the sum of estimated premiums for each level of our eight risk factors, across all contract groups and approaches.
 These values were then organized in ascending order based on the aggregate observed loss costs, and we computed ratios by dividing the sum of estimated premiums (from both the offset and ratio approaches) by the aggregate observed loss costs.
 These ratios are plotted against aggregate observed loss costs in Figure \ref{balance}, with risk classes labeled as integers from 1 to 17.

-In the Full exposure group, the observed gap is identical for both the offset and ratio approaches, explained by the identical estimated premiums in these methods.
-As previously noted, particularly in Section \ref{remark}, it is interesting to observe that the sums of predictions and observations by risk class differ even when risk exposure equals one.
-In the Mid-term cancellation group, however, some differences emerge in the observed gaps between approaches.
-Here, the ratio approach appears to perform better, with the sum of estimated premiums aligning more closely with the aggregate observed loss costs than in the offset approach.
+In the full-exposure group, the sum of individual observed gaps is identical for both the offset and ratio approaches, which is explained by the fact that the estimated premiums are identical under the two methods.
+As noted previously, it is nevertheless interesting to observe that, in the heterogeneous data, the sums of predicted and observed losses by risk class may differ even when the risk exposure equals one.
+A similar phenomenon is observed under homogeneous data when the offset approach is used.
+For the mid-term cancellation group, all ratios are reported in the right panel of Figure~\ref{balance}.
+The ratio approach yields a closer alignment between the sum of estimated premiums and the aggregate observed loss costs than the offset approach.
+In particular, the ratio of the sum of estimated premiums to the aggregate observed loss cost under homogeneous data using the offset approach is equal to $1.22$, whereas the ratio approach yields exact aggregate balance under homogeneity.
+As discussed in Section~\ref{simulation}, ratios of similar magnitude are observed for both approaches in the heterogeneous case.